-Medivir's Nomination Committee has announced that it will propose to the 2022 Annual General Meeting the re-election of board members Uli Hacksell, Lennart Hansson, Yilmaz Mahshid and Bengt Westermark and the election of Anette Lindqvist as new board member.
-As Chairman of the Board, the Nomination Committee will propose the re-election of Uli Hacksell.
-An van Es Johansson has declined re-election.
+Medivir's Nomination Committee has announced that for the 2023 Annual General Meeting it will propose re-election of Uli Hacksell, Lennart Hansson, Yilmaz Mahshid, Bengt Westermark, and Anette Lindqvist as board members.
+The Nomination Committee will propose a re-election of Uli Hacksell as the Chairman of the Board.